Alternate Paladin

 If your group uses the optional multiclassing rule, here is what you need to know when you choose to take your first level in the Paladin class.

 Ability Score Minimum.
-As a multiclass character, you must have at minimum a 13 in Charisma and either Strength or Dexterity to take a Paladin level or take a level in another class if you are a Paladin.
+As a multiclass character, you must have a minimum of 13 in Charisma and either Strength or Dexterity to take a Paladin level or take a level in another class if you're a Paladin.

 Proficiencies Gained.
 If Paladin is not your initial class, here are the proficiencies you gain when you take your first level as a Paladin: light and medium armor, shields, and simple and martial weapons.